tpoisot/CP-SDM/manuscript.typ

   [TSS], [0.74], [0.75], [0.76],
   [Accuracy], [0.91], [0.91], [0.91],
 ),
 caption: [Overview of measures of model performance for the validation and training sets of the SDM, as well as the same measures for the ensemble model (measured on the out-of-bag models only).
 The values of $kappa$ and the true-skill statistic are generally comparable to the MCC, but are included as they are commonly reported in the SDM litterature #cite(<Allouche2006>).
-The high values of the negative and positive predictive values indicate that the model is suitable to detect both presences and absences.],
+The high values of the negative and positive predictive values indicate that the model is suitable to detect both presences and absences.
+NPV and PPV are, respectively, the negative and positive predictive values, which indicate the ability of the classifier to make reliable predictions for the negative and positive outcomes.],
 placement: auto,
 ) <table-performance>